appfigures/afapi/README.md

 usage = getUsage()
 usage["api_requests", c("today", "remaining")]

-# Get a list of all your products
+# Get a list of all your products (needs private scope)
 getProducts("mine")

 # You can request product metadata through the appFigures assigned product id: